-We opted for the Vöner-Teller, a plate full of thinly sliced, roasted seitan shaved right onto a plate and served with greasy crisp french fries, salad, and garlic sauce.
-The Voner was so good, I teared up a little after the first bite.
-Even so, the portions were so big that one plate was enough for both of us to share.
+I opted for the Vöner-Teller, a plate full of thinly sliced, roasted seitan shaved right onto a plate and served with greasy crisp french fries, salad, and garlic sauce.
+The Voner was so good, I teared up a little after the first bite and knew I had to add it to my vegan Berlin guide.

 Kopps is probably the most fancy and best vegan restaurant in Berlin.
 It’s famously known for its beautiful food and fine dining experience.

-Unfortunately, a full meal at Kopps is out of my budget, but the restaurant has two veganized dishes I knew I had to try – the cheese plate and the egg salad.
-Lucky for me neither are a main course.
+Unfortunately, a full meal at Kopps was out of my budget at the time, but the restaurant has two veganized dishes I knew I had to try – the cheese plate and the egg salad.
+Lucky for me both are appetizers.

 Honestly, the cheese plate was a bit underwhelming.
 It was fine, but nothing to write home about.
 On the other hand, the egg salad was superb.
 This mayo and chickpea concoction came in a mason jar served with freshly baked bread.
 It tasted incredibly similar to the “real” thing and was well worth the trip to Kopps alone.

 If you have the budget, opt for a full meal at this vegan Berlin staple.